ttavenner/correspondence-map/README.md

 ## Parser
 1. In order to use the parser you will need to install NodeJS.
 2. After installing Node, you will need to install the project dependencies
-   1. Open a command line and navigate to the parser folder where the project is located
+   1. Open a command prompt window and navigate to the parser folder where the project is located
+      1. Type `cd [directory where you saved the project]`
    2. run `npm install`.
 This will create a folder called `node_modules` and will install the libraries you need into it.
-3. Create a file call `config.json` in the `parser` folder with the text below.
+3. Create a file using notepad or another plain text editor called `config.json` in the `parser` folder with the text below.
 Replace `[API Key]` with your DPLA API key.

    ```
    {
-     "api_key": "79b1c904be68acc69e3cab2a5242433b"
+     "api_key": "[API Key]"
    }
    ```
-4. From the command window run `node get-data.js`.
+4. From the command prompt window run `node get-data.js`.
 This will download the data into a file called letters.csv

 ## Setting up the map
+Before running the map you will need to save the `letters.csv` file you created with the parser into the main repository folder.

 ### Remote web server
-If you have a website with FTP access, the easiest thing to do is copy all the files into this repository to your web server in a folder called something like `map`.
-The map then should be available on your website at that folder i.e. `http://www.yourdomain.com/map`
+If you have a website with FTP access, the easiest thing to do is copy all the files in this repository to your web server in a folder called something like `map`.
+The map should then be available on your website at that folder i.e. `http://www.yourdomain.com/map`

 ### Local web server
 There are a number of ways to run a local web server, one of the easiest with Node is to use the `node-server` module.

-1. Open a command line and nagivate to the folder where the project is located.
+1. Open a command line and navigate to the folder where the project is located.
 2. Run `npm install -g jitsu`
 3. Run `jitsu install http-server`
-4. Run `node bin/http-server`
+4. Run `node http-server/bin/http-server`

 There will now be a server running by default on port 8080.
 To visit the map open a browser and go to `http://localhost:8080`